savitapal8/readme-files-policies/network_gcp_ip_restriction.md

   ```

 #### Working Code
 The below code will iterate each member of resourceTypesInternalIPMap, which will belong to any resource eg. google_dataproc_cluster or google_sql_database_instance etc and each member will have path of its internal_ip_only or ipv4_enabled as value.
-The code will evaluate the internal_ip_only's or ipv4_enabled information's by using this value and validate the said policy.
+The code will evaluate the internal_ip_only's or ipv4_enabled's information by using this value and validate the said policy.

 ```
 messages_ip_internal = {}